ViunesC/4107-project/README.md

-**Note**

-The result of computing MAP with trec_eval are stored in *MAP_score.txt*.
-To compute MAP score yourself, check out this guide for installation and usage: https://aldolipani.com/trec_eval-installation-usage-and-behaviour/

 ## Algorithms, Data Structures, and Optimizations Used

 1. **Tokenization and Text Cleaning:** We implemented a preprocessing function (preprocess_text) that converts the text to lowercase and removes punctuation using regular expressions.
 We also use a helper function (safe_join) to handle both list and string types safely.